About the artist

-First Class honours degree in Contemporary Art Practice (CAP), Gray's School of Art, RGU, Aberdeen
+First class honours undergraduate degree in Contemporary Art Practice (Sculpture) , Gray's School of Art, RGU, Aberdeen, 2016

 Attended the Academy of Fine Arts, Prague during an Erasmus semester, 2014.

-Master of Letters degree (with merit) from Glasgow School of Art, 2018.
+Master of Letters degree in sculpture (with merit) from Glasgow School of Art, graduating 2019.

 All Work and All Play , 27June -20 July 2019@Air Gallery, Manchester